Joey Allaham

-Joey Allaham is a New York City businessman and entrepreneur.
+Joey Allaham is a lobbyist and former New York City restaurant entrepreneur.
 He founded a number of restaurants in New York including Prime Grill, Prime KO, and others.
 From 2017 to 2018, Allaham was a lobbyist for the government of Qatar.
+The New York Times describes him as an "international fixer".

 Career

 Joey Allaham was born in Damascus and grew up in a Syrian Jewish family of butchers.
 They left in 1992 and Joey moved to New York City in 1993.

 Allaham became known for his luxury kosher restaurants, especially Prime Grill, which was seen as New York's first high-end kosher steakhouse.
 Prime Grill was named the city's top kosher restaurant for eight years in a row by Zagat.
 Allaham started three other upscale kosher restaurants – Solo (a Mediterranean-Asian fusion restaurant), Prime KO (a Japanese steakhouse), and Prime at the Bentley – as well as Prime Butcher Baker (an Ashkenazi and Sephardic gourmet food store).
 He founded Prime Hospitality Group, a company that offered kosher catering to resorts.
 Allaham has managed to collaborate with a number of government and international officials, as well as other prominent business people through his restaurant businesses.

 In 2013, he published The Prime Grill Cookbook, a kosher cookbook, with David Kolotkin.